Without milkweed, there would be no monarch butterflies. That’s not an exaggeration. It’s the whole story.

 In conclusion: plant milkweed today.
 And tomorrow, too.

 Milkweed is the only food for monarch butterfly caterpillars.
 It is the only plant that monarch moms will lay eggs on.
-Milkweeds are exceptionally easy to plant and there is a native variety that will thrive in any space (from dry to wet) in every single place in that continental US.
+Milkweeds are exceptionally easy to plant, and there is a native variety that will thrive in any space (from dry to wet) in every single place in the continental US.
 They are also beautiful flowers!
 Visit your local native plant nursery, order seeds online, or look on local plant message boards to find some milkweed for your garden.
-And don’t forget to plant some other natives to keep it company!
-Explore our native plant library for more inspiration.
-Happy planting!
+You now know more about milkweed than 99% of people who’ve ever bought a garden plant.
+Go find five and put them in the ground.